publicmap/electionmap/README.md

 npm run start
 ```

 If you made changes to the `js` scripts, do `npm run build` to compile the final javascript file to `js/dist` and commit them before publishing.
+Do NOT make changes directly to files inside the `dist/` folder.